Nandini-Shende-241/AI-Powered-Smart-Waste-Management-System/README.md

 The project uses a machine-learning model to classify uploaded waste images into different waste categories.

-The AI service is implemented using Python and Flask.
-The backend sends the uploaded image to the AI service, receives the predicted waste category and confidence score, and uses the result while processing the complaint.
+The AI service is implemented using Python, Flask, and TensorFlow/Keras.

+When a user uploads a waste image:

+1. The image is sent from the Spring Boot backend to the AI service.
+2. The AI model analyzes the image.
+3. The model predicts the most likely waste category.
+4. The prediction confidence is calculated.
+5. The predicted category and confidence are returned to the backend.
+6. The result is used while processing and storing the complaint.

+Supported Waste Categories

-The model supports waste categories including:
+The AI model supports 9 waste categories:

 - Cardboard
 - Paper